-Raspberry Chocolate Paris-Brest.
+Raspberry Chocolate Paris Brest. a.k.a Cream Puff Wheels.
 Made from choux pastry, these culinary cousins of profiteroles or cream puffs get filled with raspberry whipped cream and topped with rich chocolate.

 Based upon the very famous French pastry, created in 1891 to commemorate the Paris–Brest–Paris bicycle race.
 This version uses chocolate and raspberry in perfect harmony when combined with the light cream puff wheel.